nrepl/drawbridge/README.md

 </dependency>
 ```

-Drawbridge is compatible with Clojure 1.2.0+.
+Drawbridge is compatible with Clojure 1.2.0+ and nREPL 0.4+.

 ## Usage